DeAndre Hopkins Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

-- Hopkins' 367 receiving yards lead all receivers on the Cardinals.
-He's been targeted 38 times and has registered 26 receptions and six touchdowns (61.2 yards per game).
+- Hopkins' 367 receiving yards (61.2 per game) lead all receivers on the Cardinals.
+He's been targeted 38 times and has collected 26 catches and six touchdowns.

 - Hopkins has been the target of 38 of his team's 195 passing attempts this season, or 19.5% of the target share.